s3pi/Xray-to-Report/README.md

 # Hierarchical-X-Ray-Report-Generation-via-Pathology-tags-and-Multi-Head-Attention

-Examining radiology images, such as X-Ray images as accu- rately as possible, forms a crucial step in providing the best healthcare facilities.
+Abstract: Examining radiology images, such as X-Ray images as accu- rately as possible, forms a crucial step in providing the best healthcare facilities.
 However, this requires high expertise and clinical experience.
 Even for experienced radiologists, this is a time-consuming task.
 Hence,